 In sections of the Member website that are “WebMD Health Services Group, Inc.” visitors may customize their preferences regarding receipt of email health reminders and other electronic communications.
 This is done by accessing the “settings” tab.

 10. Access to and Ability to Correct Online Personal Data.

 11. Collection of Online Personal Data From Children.

 Although parents are free to seek information available on this Website concerning the health of their children, no person under 18 years old is permitted to use this Website.
-IBC does not direct this Website to children under the age of 18 years or knowingly collect personal information from children under 18.
+Independence does not direct this Website to children under the age of 18 years or knowingly collect personal information from children under 18.
 Adults should not assist minors in accessing the Site.
 When visitors enter personal information on our Website, the visitor is representing to us that he/she is an adult over 18 years old.

-More specifically, if registration is required for any services on the IBC Website, and a visitor submits information to IBC’s Website through such a registration process that indicates that such visitor is a child, the child’s parent or guardian will be alerted to the child’s registration and will be provided instructions on how the parent or guardian can delete the child’s registration, if so desired.
-No information collected through IBC’s Website from visitors who identify themselves as children will knowingly be used for any direct marketing or promotional purposes.
+More specifically, if registration is required for any services on the Independence Website, and a visitor submits information to Independence’s Website through such a registration process that indicates that such visitor is a child, the child’s parent or guardian will be alerted to the child’s registration and will be provided instructions on how the parent or guardian can delete the child’s registration, if so desired.
+No information collected through Independence’s Website from visitors who identify themselves as children will knowingly be used for any direct marketing or promotional purposes.
 If there are no age restrictions on a contest that requires registration, and if a child wins, notification and prizes will be sent to the parents or guardians identified in the initial registration process.